sa-ma/HelloBooks-maesters/client/README.md

 ##### What does this PR do?

-Display a sign in page to authenticate the user
+Display authentication pages to authenticate the user

 #### Description of task to be completed